High Resolution (<100pc) Ionization Structures in the ISM of AGN ESO~137-G34: Introduction

 High spatial resolution observations across the electromagnetic spectrum enable us to probe AGN feedback { in action} and investigate the underlying physical mechanisms, including interstellar medium (ISM) photoionization, jet–ISM shocks, and large-scale winds \citep[][]{Fabbiano22rev}.
-Diagnostic diagrams comparing ratios of optical and UV emission lines, e.g. the Baldwin–Phillips–Terlevich (BPT) diagrams, are powerful tools for distinguishing between star-forming, AGN-dominated, and low-ionization nuclear emission-line region (LINER) dominated galaxies\citep[][]{Baldwin81,Veilleux87,Kewley06}. { The classifications are based on a comparison of the [O~III]/H$\beta$ and [S~II]/H$\alpha$ (S-BPT), [N~II]/H$\alpha$ (N-BPT), or [O~I]/H$\alpha$ (O-BPT) emission-line ratios.} The spatially resolved version of this {diagnostic}, known as BPT mapping, allows the isolation of regions dominated by different ionization processes.
-The S-BPT map of the nearby Compton Thick (CT) Seyfert\,2 galaxy NGC~5643\citep[][]{Cresci15}, revealed spatially extended, predominantly Seyfert-like emission surrounded by a thin LINER-like cocoon.
-With the {\it Hubble Space Telescope}\,(HST), such analyses can be performed at $\sim0.1^{\prime\prime}$ scales, corresponding to the linear scales of tens of parsecs in the nearest AGN \citep{Maksym16,Ma21,Maksym21,Trindade25}

-In this paper, we investigate spatial variations {in the } {excitation state} of ESO\,137-G034 ISM .
-To this end, we have constructed a BPT map that traces the positions of points on the BPT diagram rather than relying on a simple LINER/Seyfert dichotomy.
-To characterize the relative strengths of Seyfert or LINER emission in a given region of the ISM, we introduce a new parameter, the Seyfert/LINER Index (SLI). { In particular, we examine the SLI values within the LINER cocoon to assess whether they change systematically with distance from the nucleus.
+Diagnostic diagrams comparing ratios of optical and UV emission lines, e.g. the BPT-style (Baldwin–Phillips–Terlevich) diagrams, are powerful tools for distinguishing between star-forming, AGN-dominated, and low-ionization nuclear emission-line region (LINER) dominated galaxies. { The classifications are based on a comparison of the [O~III]/H$\beta$ and [N~II]/H$\alpha$ (N-BPT), [O~I]/H$\alpha$ (O-BPT) \citep[][]{Baldwin81,Kewley06}, or [S~II]/H$\alpha$ \citep[VO diagrams,][]{Veilleux87} emission-line ratios.} The spatially resolved version of this {diagnostic}, known as { BPT, or VO mapping}, allows the isolation of regions dominated by different ionization processes.
+The VO map of the nearby Compton Thick (CT) Seyfert\,2 galaxy NGC~5643\citep[][]{Cresci15}, revealed spatially extended, predominantly Seyfert-like emission surrounded by a thin LINER-like cocoon.
+With the {\it Hubble Space Telescope}\,(HST), such analyses can be performed at $\sim0.1^{\prime\prime}$ scales, corresponding to the linear scales of tens of parsecs in the nearest AGNs \citep{Maksym16,Ma21,Maksym21,Trindade25} In this paper, we investigate spatial variations {in the } {excitation state} of ESO\,137-G034 ISM .
+To this end, we have constructed a { VO} map that traces the positions of points on the { VO} diagram rather than relying on a simple LINER/Seyfert dichotomy, the Seyfert/LINER Index (SLI). { In particular, we examine the SLI values within the LINER cocoon to assess whether they change systematically with distance from the nucleus.
 We also investigate regions characterized by distinctly high or low SLI values through excitation modeling and comparison with X-ray, radio, and infrared emission, in order to determine whether variations in SLI reflect differences in excitation mechanisms and underlying ionization source. }